oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 The value `interim` indicates, that the issuing party expects rapid updates.
 This SHOULD be used if the expected rate of release for this document is significant higher than for other documents.
-Once the rate slows down it MUST be changed to `final`.
+Once the rate slows down it SHALL be changed to `final`.
 This MAY be done in a patch version.

 #quote(block: true)[